• Skip to main content

 Pinot Noir

 Adding this wine to the list was a no-brainer.
-Known as one of the most popular red wines for its light taste and reasonably low tannin levels, Pinot Noir is a variety of wine with origins said to be in Burgundy, France, which is probably why most of its grapes come from France as well.
+Known as one of the most popular red wines for its light taste and reasonably low tannin levels, Pinot Noir is a wine variety that is said to originate in Burgundy, France, which is probably why most of its grapes come from France as well.

 The grape is quite versatile, as it can be used to make not only red wine but also rosé, white, and sparkling wines.
 It’s such a popular wine that a Pinot Noir Day exists, which occurs every 18th of August.